[ Printer Friendly Version ] [ Report Abuse ]

 "He needs to be stopped," Sirius said, slamming his hand on the table.

-James nodded in agreement.
-"If I were there, in that house with the Muggleborns or even on the street and he came to attack someone, I would fight him.
+Potter nodded in agreement.
+"If I had been there, in any one of those houses with the Muggleborns I would fight him.
 I would send every single curse I knew at him and-"